appold-mayfair/sundial_docs/technical-spec/3-consensus-protocol/3-scheduler.rst

 -------------------

-The scheduler state consists of a single utxo that holds the scheduler NFT, minted when Midgard is initialized and burned when Midgard is deinitialized via the hub oracle.
+The scheduler state consists of a single utxo that holds the scheduler NFT, minted when Sundial is initialized and burned when Sundial is deinitialized via the hub oracle.
 That utxo’s datum type is as follows:

 .. math::